Cantera/cantera-website/pages/install/ubuntu-install.rst

     sudo apt update
     sudo apt install cantera-python3

-If you also have the ``cantera-dev`` package installed, it should also be included on the ``apt install`` command line.
+If you also have the ``libcantera-dev`` package installed, it should also be included on the ``apt install`` command line.

 Installing pre-release Cantera versions